 The place has both dorm beds and private rooms and they have a nice little bar where there is a free caipirinha every night for the people staying there.

-Unique Quality: The staff makes a very big positive difference here.
+The staff makes a very big positive difference here.

 Very nice people who were born to run a hostel and help fellow travellers.

 We stayed at this Pousada in March 2009.
 We paid R$180/night (about $90 USD/night for an ensuite with a double bed, A/C, wifi internet, TV and breakfast.
 Free parking was included which would probably be a big plus if you were nutty enough to drive in this city.
 Room was very small, sparsely furnished but very clean and comfortable.
 Staff was friendly and very helpful.
 Breakfast was very good with a large selection, buffet style and inluded coffee or tea and various juices.
 Espresso drinks were extra.
 We felt very safe walking around the Jardins area and the Avenida Poulista area at night.

 Restaurant on premises with emphasis on natural foods, reasonably priced.
 Very nice sitting/dining area of restaurant is covered but with large open, windowed area fronting the street.

 I like staying in places where the passion and energy of your host can be seen.
 This is such a place.
 Our stay here was very comfortable.
 Our room was full of beds (see picture) but they had arranged a room for 4 for us, which was very kind of them.
 We had an en suite bathroom: clean, neat and also quite small.
 The bedding was immaculate.
 Breakfast, and bottomless delicious coffee, was in a quaint breakfast room and was very tasty.
 It took about 45 minutes by taxi from the airport to get to the guesthouse.

 We've been to King Hotel twice already, both times we've been very pleased with our stay!
 Very nice and comfortable hotel close to the city centre of Sao Paulo.
 Everyone of the staff is extremely friendly and helpful